 International students are cautioned that their opportunities for financial aid and scholarships are extremely limited.
 Those who anticipate the need for financial assistance are strongly encouraged to contact international sponsoring organizations and their Ministries of Health regarding the possibilities of fellowships or financial aid.
 It is the applicant's responsibility to secure their own funding.
 An international student must be able to certify complete financial coverage before admission to the university will be granted.

-Does the department offer any financial assistance?
+Does the program offer any financial assistance?

 Graduate Record Exam (GRE)

 The GRE General Test is optional for Fall 2024 applicants unless it is required by the Graduate Division.

 What are the institution and department codes for the GRE?

 The university's Institution Code is 4867 and the department code is 0616.

 Is there a minimum score that is needed on the GRE?